zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 So, someone could say, “I immigrated to the United States.”
 That means that person came here.
 However, the same person could sa y, “I emigrated from Ireland” (or from Japan, or from Columbia).
 “To emi grate” puts the emphasis on leaving the country where you’re living now.
 “To im migrate” puts the emphasis on coming to the country where you have arrived.
 Julie  says, “I’m not sure I’d go that far.”
 She’s not sure if she wants to actually leave  the country.

 Ed, however, says, “I urge you to think about it.”
 “To urge” (urge) someone means to encourage someone, to tell that person tha t you strongly believe that he or she should do this certain thing, this action .
 Ed says, “Other countries have resettlement programs for refugees.”
-“Resettlement”  refers to the process of helping people come to a new country and adapt to t he life there.
+“Resettlement”  refers to the process of helping people come to a new country and adapt to the life there.
 We usually use this term when we’re talking about a large group of  people, typically political or

 religious refugees who are leaving their home count ry and coming as a group to another country.

-When I was growing up, for example, in the 1970s, t here were a lot of refugees from Vietnam.
+When I was growing up, for example, in the 1970s, there were a lot of refugees from Vietnam.
 Those refugees participated in a rese ttlement program where the U.S. government helped them to come to the United S tates and find housing for them and find them jobs and so forth.
 “Resettlement  programs” are usually run by the government, although sometimes private organ izations participate in that as well.

-Ed says that “not every country will have reached t heir quota yet this year.”
+Ed says that “not every country will have reached their quota yet this year.”
 A “quota” (quota) is usually the maximum or the minim um number of people that you can have – or it could be for a certain number of anything, really, that you can have.
 For example, if you are a salesperson – y ou work selling things to other companies – your company may give you a quota .
 They may say, “You have to sell a thousand dollars every week of our p roduct or service.”
 That thousand dollars is your quota.

 If you sell a thousand dollars, then we would say y ou have “met” (met) your quota.
 The verb would be “to meet” a quota.
 “Quota”  here refers not to money, but to people.
 Many countries, including the United  States, have a limit to the number of people they will accept as immigrants eac h year.
 That number is the quota – in this case, the maximum number of people that they will accept.
 Ed is saying that some countries have not yet reached the ir quota this year – presumably, their quota for refugees.
 “You might st ill find a country that will take you” – that will accept you.

 Julie says, “I didn’t say I wanted to renounce my c itizenship.
 I was just letting off steam.”
-“To renounce (renounce) your citizenship” i s to say that you no longer want to be considered part of a certain country.
+“To renounce (renounce) your citizenship” is to say that you no longer want to be considered part of a certain country.
 If  you renounce your American citizenship, you’re saying, “I no longer want to be  an American.
 I don’t want to be legally considered an American.”
 Usually that means  that you no longer have an American passport.
 In fact, in all cases I think it  would mean that.

 Julie says, however, that she does not want to reno unce her citizenship.
 She was just “letting off steam” (steam).
 The expression “t o let off steam” means to say something or to do something that expresses your fr ustration, your anger, your irritation, but it is not meant to be taken too ser iously.
 Someone who is letting off steam is someone who is perhaps yelling, shouting, or saying things about another person – complaining about something as a w ay of getting those emotions out, to release those negative feelings th at they have.